 - Greetings.
 Identify yourself and introduce anyone else who may be with you.
 Also, don't leave the person without saying you are leaving. - Guiding.
 If asked to be a sighted guide, place your arm against their hand, or close enough that they can easily find it.
-Never push or pull someone, always point out obstacles along the way, and discuss where you are going. - Service animals.
-Do not pet or distract a service animal.
-The service animal is responsible for the owner's safety and is working.
-People with visual impairments often use service animals.
-However, be aware that people with other disabilities may use service animals as well.
+Never push or pull someone, always point out obstacles along the way, and discuss where you are going. - Guide and service animals.
+Do not pet or distract a guide or service animal.
+The animal is responsible for the owner's safety and is working.
+People with visual impairments often use guide or service animals.
+However, be aware that people with other disabilities may use guide or service animals as well.